flymake/flymake-cppcheck/README.md

 flymake-cppcheck.el
 ================

-CppCheck for Emacs with flymake-mode.
+Cppcheck for Emacs with flymake-mode.

-To use [CppCheck](http://cppcheck.sourceforge.net/) with Emacs, you will need CppCheck installed.
+To use [Cppcheck](http://cppcheck.sourceforge.net/) with Emacs, you will need Cppcheck installed.

 You should be able to run